jbomhold3/BlazorSortableJS/README.md

 >Sortable is a JavaScript library for reorderable drag-and-drop lists.

 This is a very early project.
 However, it does function and is very much usable.
-The user experience will get better over.
+The user experience will get better over time.

 [![NuGet Pre Release](https://img.shields.io/nuget/vpre/BlazorSortableJS.svg)](https://www.nuget.org/packages/BlazorSortableJS/)
 - _host.cshtml